Business Partner

 -

-and can issue expense's sheets as part of his/her involvement in a company project.
+and can issue expense sheets as part of their involvement in a company project.

 Info